Samsung/tizen-docs/docs/application/tizen-studio/tizen-core/tizen-core-cli.md

 ## Launch Emulator

-The command is used to launch the installed Emulators.
+The following command is used to launch the installed Emulators:

 **Syntax:**